Frequently Asked Questions

 The dining plan begins each semester on the first day of move-in and ends on the last day of final exams.

-All students residing on campus are required to participate in the meal program.
-The default plan for all students affords them 225 Meal Swipes per semester, equating approximately 14 meals per week each semester.
+All undergraduate and graduate students residing on campus are required to participate in the meal program.

-Commuter students and graduate students are not required to participated in the meal program but can choose to purchase Meal Swipes as part of our commuter and graduate student plan.
+Commuter students are not required to participated in the meal program but can choose to purchase Meal Swipes as part of our commuter plan.

 Dining Dollars are stored on your Hill Card.
 To use them, diners should let the cashier know that they would like to pay with Dining Dollars.
-Accepted at any venue on campus (including Dunkin'), Dining Dollars are helpful when community members want to make a purchase in a retail location or when they run out of Meal Swipes.
+Accepted at any venue on campus (including Dunkin'), Dining Dollars are helpful when community members want to make a purchase in a retail location.
 Unused Dining Dollars carry over only from the fall semester to the spring semester.
 They expire at the end of each academic year.

 If students have a leftover Dining Dollar balance after the fall semester, that balance will carry over into the spring semester, but will expire at the end of the academic year in May.